hantsy/spring-reactive-sample/docs/start/first.md

 Currently we have not connect to any database, here we use a `Map` backed data store instead.
 When we come to discuss the reactive features provided by Spring Data projects, we will replace it with a real Spring Data reactive implementation.

-If you have used Spring Data before, you will find these APIs are every similiar with `Repository` interface provided in Spring Data.
+If you have used Spring Data before, you will find these APIs are every similar with `Repository` interface provided in Spring Data.

 The main difference is in the current Repository class all methods return a `Flux` or `Mono`.